-- 3.01 "Academic Growth" means the calculation of a student's academic progress from one school year to the next, as measured by assessments and other criteria required by rule of the State Board of Education. - 3.02 "College and career readiness" means the student has knowledge and skills in core academic disciplines and dispositions necessary to graduate prepared for college, career, and community engagement. - 3.03 "College and career readiness assessment" means a set of criterion-referenced measurements of a student's acquisition of the knowledge and skills that the student needs to be college and career ready. - 3.04 "Comprehensive support" means support required for a public school identified as being within the lowest-performing five percent (5%) of Title I schools as required under the Elementary and Secondary Education Act of 1965, Pub.
+- 3.01 "Academic Growth" means the calculation to determine the change in student achievement over two or more moments in time using a value-added model. - 3.02 "College and career readiness" means the student has knowledge and skills in core academic disciplines and dispositions necessary to graduate prepared for college, career, and community engagement. - 3.03 "College and career readiness assessment" means a set of nationally recognized measurements of a student's acquisition of the knowledge and skills that the student needs to be college and career ready. - 3.04 "Comprehensive support" means support required for a public school identified as being within the lowest-performing five percent (5%) of Title I schools as required under the Elementary and Secondary Education Act of 1965, Pub.
 L. No. 89-10, as reauthorized by the Every Student Succeeds Act of 2015, Pub.
-L. No. 114-95. - 3.05 "District Test Coordinator (DTC)" means an individual designated by the superintendent to ensure that the district complies with state assessment requirements.
+L. No. 114-95. - 3.05 "District Test Coordinator (DTC)" means an educator employed by the district and individual designated by the superintendent to ensure that the district complies with state assessment requirements.